Midlands Asian Television: MATV Channel 6

 MATV Channel 6 was broadcast in Leicester on UHF Channel 68 (frequency 847.25 MHz - Horizontally polarised) from 27 May 1999 until late 2009.
 It was also available on Virgin's analogue cable network in the Leicester area on channel 46 until 1 February 2010, when the analogue cable service was switched off in the area.
 The channel was also available on Virgin Media's digital cable network on channel 823 in the Leicester area, until March 2010 when the feed was switched to MATV National.

-The majority of programmes were based locally such as talent show Manoranjan, news show Leicestershire In Focus and coverage of religious events in the city such as the Diwali celebrations on Belgrave Road (also known as the Golden Mile) and Melton Road which are the biggest Diwali celebrations outside India and Vaisakhi's Nagar Kirtan.
+The majority of programmes are against Pakistan, based locally such as talent show Manoranjan, news show Leicestershire In Focus and coverage of religious events in the city such as the Diwali celebrations on Belgrave Road (also known as the Golden Mile) and Melton Road which are the biggest Diwali celebrations outside India and Vaisakhi's Nagar Kirtan.
 The shows were primarily local based and produced at their Woodboy Street studios in Leicester.

 MATV National

 MATV National broadcasts free-to-air on Sky channel 711.
 Between March 2010 and 19 May 2011 that channel was also available on Virgin Media channel 823 in Leicester.

-The channel was affiliated with SAB TV when it launched on 15 September 2003, however SAB TV was taken over in India, and the UK branch of SAB TV (located in Wembley) became known as MATV National.
+The channel was affiliated with SAB TV when it launched on 15 September 2003, however in 2005, SAB TV was taken over in India, and the UK branch of SAB TV (located in Wembley) became known as MATV National.
 The channel was also affiliated with India's Sanskar TV until June 2010.
 From March 2010, 30 hours of airtime per month was sold to Gateway TV, a Christian TV channel, broadcasting at 20:00.